Heysaksham/Flash-White/README.md

 # Flash White
-A minimal startpage with search bar and some shortcuts.
+A minimal Firefox startpage with search bar and some shortcuts.